 Add Useful Add-Ons

-There are hundreds of amazing addons that can be installed within Kodi.
+There are hundreds of amazing addons that can be installed on Kodi.
 What you need to know is that after you install Kodi on Linux, you’ll end with the same version that Windows or macOS users have.
 This means that you can use the same add-ons as other Kodi users on any different platform.
 Here are a couple of suggestions when it comes to the most useful third-party add-ons.

 Exodus is perhaps one of the best-known Kodi addons.
 It brings hundreds of movie titles, TV shows, and everything else in between.
 However, it also brings a highly polished interface.
 You can filter the available content in several different ways, connect your IMBD account, create lists of favorites, and more.
 A large portion of Exodus’ content comes in Full HD resolution, so you can take advantage of that if your Internet connection is strong and fast.
 Exodus is definitely one of the must-have Kodi addons.
 On top of all of this, this addon is useful for non-English content.
 For example, it offers Bollywood movies, Chinese content, and Korean cinematography.